 A successful applicant's application and portions of the GPA deemed applicable by the program will be made part of the grant contract.
-Therefore, an official authorized to commit the company to a contract must sign the contract.
+Therefore, an official authorized to commit the company on its behalf to a binding contract must sign the contract.